erickrr-bd/Telk-Alert/README.md

 - Generation of application logs.

 ## Telk-Alert-Tool
-Telk-Alert-Tool is a graphical application that allows the management of the Telk-Alert and Telk-Alert-Agent configuration, the alert rules, as well as the Telk-Alert and Telk-Alert-Agent service, all this in an easy way for the user.
+Telk-Alert-Tool is a graphical application that allows to the user manages Telk-Alert and Telk-Alert-Agent configuration, alert rules (create, update, delete, show), Telk-Alert and Telk-Alert-Agent service and others, everything in an easy way for the user.

 ![Telk-Alert-Tool](https://github.com/erickrr-bd/Telk-Alert/blob/master/screens/screen1.jpg)

 Characteristics:
-- Creation and modification of the Telk-Alert and Telk-Alert-Agent configuration file.
+- Use of graphical interface.
-- Alert rules can be created, modified, deleted, or viewed.
+- You can create, update or show Telk-Alert and Telk-Alert-Agent configuration file.
-- Encrypts sensitive data such as passwords so that they are not stored in plain text.
+- You can create, update, delete and show alert rules.
-- Allows you to start, restart, stop and get the status of the Telk-Alert service.
+- Encrypts sensitive data such as passwords so that they are not stored in clear text.
+It uses a passphrase as key.
+This key is generated during Telk-Alert's installation, whereby, it is different in each installation.
-- Allows you to start, restart, stop and get the status of the Telk-Alert-Agent service.
+- You can start, restart, stop and get current status of Telk-Alert and Telk-Alert-Agent service.
 - Generation of application logs.

 ## Telk-Alert-Agent
-Telk-Alert-Agent is an application that validates the status of the Telk-Alert service every minute and alerts in case it has stopped for any reason.
+Telk-Alert-Agent is an application that validates current status of Telk-Alert's service or demon every minute, and, alerts when it isn't working for any reason.

 ![Telk-Alert-Agent](https://github.com/erickrr-bd/Telk-Alert/blob/master/screens/screen3.jpg)

 Characteristics:
-- Validate the status of the Telk-Alert service every minute.
+- It validates the current status of the Telk-Alert's service or demon every minute.
-- In case the service stops or fails for any reason, an alert every minute is sent until the service starts again.
+- When Telk-Alert's service or demon isn't working for any reason, an alert every minute is sent.
 - Otherwise, that the service is working correctly, the alert is sent at two configurable hours of the day.
 - Send the status of the Telk-Alert service to a Telegram channel.
 - Generation of application logs.